ucfopen/Materia-Docs/_administrators/administrative-commands.md

 # Materia's CLI Management Commands

-Materia cli commands are executed using FuelPhp's **oil**.
-Oil commands look like:
+Materia CLI commands are executed using FuelPhp's **[Oil Utility](https://fuelphp.com/docs/packages/oil/intro.html)**.
+Oil is a script that resides in the **root directory of Materia**, so all oil commands should be run from there.

+## Executing a Materia Task

 ```shell
 $ php oil refine admin:show_engines
 ```

-To break that down a little:
+To break that down:
 * `php` is the php executable
-* `oil` is the Fuelphp task running script
+* `oil` is a Fuelphp [command line utility](https://fuelphp.com/docs/packages/oil/intro.html)
-* `refine` tells oil we'll be running a task
+* `refine` is an oil [utility for running tasks](https://fuelphp.com/docs/packages/oil/refine.html)
-* `admin` tells oil we'll be running a method from [Admin Task Class](https://github.com/ucfcdl/Materia/blob/master/fuel/app/tasks/admin.php)
+* `admin` is the [Admin Task Class](https://github.com/ucfcdl/Materia/blob/master/fuel/app/tasks/admin.php) to use
-* `show_engines` tells oil we'll be running the `show_engines` method from [Admin Task Class](https://github.com/ucfcdl/Materia/blob/master/fuel/app/tasks/admin.php)
+* `show_engines` is the method task from [Admin Task Class](https://github.com/ucfcdl/Materia/blob/master/fuel/app/tasks/admin.php)

 > You'll likely need to juggle which **FuelPHP environment** your commands run in as it dictates which configuration settings are loaded.
-On a production server, you'll need to set an environment variable in your OS.
-Typically we just set them inline, for example: `$ FUEL_ENV=production php oil refine admin:show_engines`
+Typically you'll just set them inline, for example: `$ FUEL_ENV=production php oil refine admin:show_engines`, but they can be set in a more persistent way.

 ## Listing Task Class Commands